 Pay for a day trip for a disadvantaged child

 Many children in developing countries who live near fantastic wildlife parks or the sea have not seen either.
 Knowing this, every time you buy a holiday with Responsible Travel, the company will (if you want it to) pay for a day trip for a disadvantaged child from a developing country to visit or experience something new.
 They took 20 children who live close to Angkor Wat in Cambodia but have never seen it to visit for a day, for example.

 Be conscious of where you are visiting and buy local whenever you can.
 Eat locally sourced, seasonal ingredients and go vegan for a day or more to reduce the strain on the environment that comes from imported food and meat production.
 Opt for spa treatments using products that have been locally made with natural ingredients rather than products that have been flown half way round the world.
 Hire local guides, and if you’re on an adventure trip in a developing country consider a homestay, which gives your hosts an often much-needed direct dose of money.

 Stand up and speak out

 When you see unethical practices while you are travelling, whether that’s animals being mistreated or plastic rubbish being thrown out of a window, make the effort to point them out to those concerned and explain why such behaviour isn’t helpful.
-Use your smartphone to post in NOW Forum about genuinely sustainable places, hotels and behaviour you’ve found, and to expose any unsustainable practices you’ve witnessed.
+Use your smartphone to tell the world about genuinely sustainable places, hotels and behaviour you’ve found, and to expose any unsustainable practices you’ve witnessed.
 As travellers holding the wallets we can help create a more caring tourism industry and a more peaceful world.